wavemaker/docs/learn/app-development/widgets/datalive/form.md

 #### Inline

-Show the form inline as a page.
+To display form inline with a page.
+This is the default option.

 #### Align